-- LINESTRING: it simply represents a path connecting locations taking the form of an ordered series of two or more points joined together. - POLYGON: it describes an area.
+- POINT: it represents a single location on the Earth, represented by a single coordinate(including either 2-,3- or 4-dimensions).
+Points describe objects whose shape is not a relevant information for the project purpose. - LINESTRING: it simply represents a path connecting locations taking the form of an ordered series of two or more points joined together. - POLYGON: it describes an area.
 The outer boundary of the polygon assumes the form of a ring.
 The ring is a line-string both closed and simple.
 Holes within the polygon are rings exactly as the outer ones.

-Features expressed in Table 3.4 in conjunction with the PostGIS extension make the PostgreSQL service the perfect base tools set for the MEPproject.
+Features expressed in Table 3.4 in conjunction with the PostGIS extension make the PostgreSQL service the perfect base tools set for the MEP project.
 The ability to manage geographic data with ease and flexibility represents a uniqueness in the geographic big data field, no longer encountered in other database system.